 How can someone who hasn't even hired a lawyer yet, or been appointed a public defender, supposed to know about this deadline?
 I don't think anyone has an answer to that.
 Unfortunately it feels like bureaucratically suppressing these hearings is the point.
 Wait a minute, didn't I see something about the origin of this rule in a movie once?

-You get a telephonic administrative hearing at the department of licensing.
-The administrative law judge will rely on any police reports submitted to the record by the jurisdiction that pulled you over, any testimony elicited at the hearing, and any memoranda filed by your lawyer.
+You get a telephonic administrative hearing.
+The date and time will be mailed by the DOL to you and your attorney.
+At the hearing, the administrative law judge will rely on any police reports submitted to the record by the jurisdiction that pulled you over, any testimony elicited at the hearing, and any documents filed by your lawyer.
 Who is present depends on how you or your lawyer want to handle the hearing.
 Issues range from heady constitutional arguments about the basis for the stop, technical arguments about the administration of tests, to whether the officer simply forgot to check one of the 10+ boxes in DUI report.
 Through public records requests, zealous DUI lawyers have compiled records of the top winning arguments at these hearings.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!